 Before you sign up for an REI membership, get yourself a free 15% off coupon by signing up for their emails.
 They won’t send you the coupon if you’ve already signed up to be a member.
 (Although if you’re already a member, just give them a different email address than the one associated with your membership — it worked for me.)

 The coupon is, sadly, only usable on full-price items, but still.
 It takes two seconds and is worth the extra time.
+You’ll have 30 days to use the coupon code so choose when you sign up for REI emails wisely.

-See this week’s best outdoor deals.
+RELATED: See this week’s best outdoor deals.

 2. REI membership will get you 10% back on most purchases.